cloudfoundry/dotnet-core-buildpack/CONTRIBUTING.md

 ## Pull Requests

 1. Fork the project
-1. Submit a pull request to the `develop` branch
+1. Submit a pull request to the `master` branch

 Please include integration tests (in `cf_spec/integration`) and corresponding fixtures (in `cf_spec/fixtures`) where necessary to cover any functionality that is introduced.